-Cover (Photo: Unsplash)
+Cover The history behind the Philippine flag (Photo: Unsplash)

 It should be the first thing they teach us, but the last thing we forget is our Philippine flag’s proud history.
 For over 300 years, Filipinos toiled under an oppressive Spanish regime—and so when our flag was first raised to declare independence on June 12, 1898, in Kawit, Cavite, it became a symbol of strength and pride.
 It was, in other words, a triumph for all.